 Through this curriculum, students begin to understand waste management issues and options.
 The module uses hands-on experiences to show the interrelationships among waste generation, natural resource use, and disposal.
 The activities guide students through waste management strategies and solutions while providing the necessary tools to make informed decisions and choices on waste management issues.
 Appropriate for teachers of grade levels 6-12.
 Request a course

 This exciting program introduces students to bird conservation through classroom activities and school-wide bird festivals.
 This collection of interdisciplinary activities will enrich your science curriculum and engage students in real-world learning using one of the most readily viewed forms of wildlife: migratory birds.
-Register now!
+Request a course

 Have you wished you could take your students outdoors to do hands-on science in your schoolyard but been afraid to try?
 Or have you been unsure how to use the environment around your school to enhance instruction?
 This workshop was designed by the Morris County Park Commission's Environmental Education staff to help you deal with just those issues.
 During the course of the workshop, you are exposed to a wide variety of simple, hands-on activities that relate directly to your science curriculum topics and make use of any schoolyard habitat, from urban to rural.
 Basic natural history background information and species identification are also be included.
 Appropriate for teachers of grade levels Pre-K to 8.
 Includes curriculum materials to take home.
 Request a course

 Growing up WILD is an early childhood education program for ages 3-7 that builds on children's sense of wonder about nature and invites them to explore wildlife and the world around them.
 Through a wide range of activities and experiences, Growing Up WILD provides an early foundation for developing positive impressions about the natural world and lifelong social and academic skills.
 Taught with Project Learning Tree: Environmental Experiences for Early Childhood.
-Register now!
+Request a course

 Project Learning Tree isn't just about trees!
 This award-winning environmental education program includes 96 interdisciplinary lessons on a wide range of topics including: energy and resources, animals and plants, water, soil, native cultures, population, pollution, transportation, recycling, land use, composting, and much more!
 Through cooperative learning and critical thinking, teachers and students gain an awareness and knowledge of the natural world and use the outdoors as their classroom.
-Register now!
+Request a course

 This unique curriculum teaches students about the impacts our growing population have on our planet and explores how we can balance Earth's people, resources, and environment By combining math, science, social studies and environmental education, these lessons are powerful educational tools to help children better understand their world and their impact on it.
 Appropriate for grade levels K-8.
 Request a course

 Understanding and valuing water resources is crucial for all of today's students.
 This comprehensive set of nearly 100 interactive lessons examines water's properties, quantity and quality issues, water conservation, aquatic wildlife and ecosystems, and more through a variety of innovative, interdisciplinary activities.
-Register now!
+Request a course

 Introducing the new and improved Project WET, including dozens of new activities, updates of previously available activities, and a wealth of literature and technology connections!
 This is the first comprehensive re-write since Project WET was first released.
 Educators who have previously taken a Project WET workshop can learn about the many significant changes and get the new curriculum guide in a special 3-hour workshop.
 Request a course

 This award winning environmental education program has been used by over 1,000,000 educators worldwide to develop students' understanding of wildlife, natural resources, and the environment.
 Through firsthand interaction with the natural world, interdisciplinary connections, and hands-on learning, students learn to value wildlife, make informed decisions and take positive steps to help the environment.
-Register now!
+Request a course

 The waters of the earth, in some form, are within walking distance from anywhere on the planet.
 The Project WILD Aquatic curriculum serves as an invitation to explore and understand the fascinating world of water and the aquatic habitats it supports.
 Through these cross-curricular activities, students learn that water is one of the basic components of habitat for people and wildlife and that aquatic species and ecosystems give humans early and clear warning about the quality of the water environment upon which we all depend.
 Appropriate for teachers of grade levels K to 12.
 Request a course